evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Dual_Motor/_index.md

 ## Performance

-The Polestar 2 Long Range Dual Motor has a maximum power of 310KW (421hp).
-The total torque is 740nm.
+The Polestar 2 Long Range Dual Motor has a maximum power of 310 KW (421 hp/416 bhp).
+The total torque is 740 nm (546 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,5 seconds.
 The top speed is 205 km/h.

 ## Battery, range, and charging